 - 155 lbs.: Beneil Dariush (+175) vs. Benoît Saint Denis (-210)

-On November 15, Jack Della Maddalena and Islam Makhachev square off in the welterweight main event of UFC 322.
-Makhachev makes his eagerly awaited promotion from the lightweight class to take on one of the sport’s most potent strikers at Madison Square Garden in New York, USA.
+Jack Della Maddalena and Islam Makhachev will compete in the main event of UFC 322 which takes place on November 15.
+Makhachev begins his highly anticipated move to the welterweight division as he faces one of the most dangerous strikers in the sport at Madison Square Garden in New York City.

 Della Maddalena is the underdog going into this matchup at +220.
 The Australian challenger has a strong record inside the UFC octagon and is 18-2 overall in his professional career.
-JDM, a shrewd boxer renowned for his unmistakable counterattacks and poise under duress, wants to demonstrate that timing and accuracy can triumph over the constant pressure of a Dagestani grappler.
+JDM wants to show that his boxing skills can defeat Dagestani grappling through his precise punching and timing skills which he established through his boxing experience in the ring.

 Tale of the Tape